-Self help books can help you cope with the pressures of life, feel better about yourself and boost your confidence using books.
+Self-help books can help you cope with the pressures of life, feel better about yourself and boost your confidence.

-A national survey found that 81% of people using self help books reported that the books made them feel more confident in managing their symptoms.
+A national survey found that 81% of people use self-help books reported that the books made them feel more confident in managing their symptoms.

 Books for young people

 Reading Well Shelf-help is a collection of books aimed at young people which can help with concerns such as anxiety and stress or more specific concerns or difficult experiences such as eating disorders, obsessive-compulsive disorder and depression.
 The books are also likely to be useful for parents, carers and anyone working with young people.

 Books for children

-MiniSorted! books help children to understand and talk about a range of common issues (such as feeling sad or worried, bullying, self esteem).
+MiniSorted! books help children to understand and talk about a range of common issues (such as feeling sad or worried, bullying and self-esteem).
 Intended for parents, carers and anyone working with young children to share.